UMAprotocol/protocol/documentation/synthetic_tokens/tutorials/using_the_uma_sponsor_cli_tool.md

 npx truffle migrate --reset --network=test
 ```

-4. Deploy a contract to create priceless synthetic tokens named “BTCUSD” (note this may have changed, this tutorial will be updated soon).
+4. Deploy a contract to create priceless synthetic tokens named “BTCUSD”.
    Each synthetic token is an ERC-20 token that represents a synthetic bitcoin, collateralized by ETH.
 We should set
    the `--test` flag to `true` in order to whitelist the collateral currency, approve the pricefeed identifier, use
    `MockOracle` as our oracle, create an initial sponsor position, and mint our default sponsor account some collateral